-Detroit used to symbolize the prowess of the Amercian manufacturing.
-Foreign delegates would drive or fly to Detroit just to see this iconic city.
-San Francisco Bay area (Silicon valley) was once called the Detroit of the west and at that time, it meant admiration.
+Detroit used to symbolize the prowess of American manufacturing.
+Foreign delegates would drive or fly to Detroit to see this iconic city.
+San Francisco Bay area (Silicon Valley) was once called the Detroit of the west, and at that time, it meant admiration.
 The city has a tumultuous racial history.
 It’s the only city in the US to be taken over by the Federal army thrice to control riots.
 Before my visit, I had read the book “Detroit: An American Autopsy“, it’s a bit long but gives a thorough understanding of this once iconic city.

 I started my trip with a visit to Grande Ballroom, as of Oct 2016, contrary to what Atlas Obscura says there is no way to enter inside.

 From there, I headed to the Detroit museum.
-That’s where I learned that the original name was “Ville De Troie” during French occupation and Britishers tranformed it to Detroit.
-In retrospect, that was a bad idea.
-The museum is good but some other museums like Ford museum are far better.
-I headed to the Camp Martius Park afterward.
-That in itself isn’t great but my plan was to do a Walking tour, which provided the missing narrative around the downtown buildings.
+That’s where I learned that the original name was “Ville De Troie” during the French occupation, and Britishers transformed it to Detroit.
+In retrospect, going to the Detroit museum was a bad idea.
+The museum is excellent, but some other museums like the Ford museum are far better.
+I headed to Camp Martius Park afterward.
+That in itself isn’t great, but I planned to do a Walking tour, which provided the missing narrative around the downtown buildings.
 And one does get access to some private buildings as a part of the tour.
 And while you are in this area, do check out the Giant Boxing arm of Joe Louis, it is controversial some think it symbolizes black violence.

 I next headed to the Ford Piquette Plant, which was the highlight of the trip.
 It was Ford’s first plant and has now been converted into a museum.
 The legendary Model T was first produced here.
 I would highly recommend doing a guided tour here.

-I finished the trip with a Broadway show at Detroit Opera house.
+I finished the trip with a Broadway show at the Detroit Opera house.